 How did you get here?

-I took a circuitous path to becoming a career counselor and working at the Career Center.
-After graduating from college, I didn’t know what I wanted to do for work but was willing to consider many options.
-I explored various “ologies” – psychology, sociology, dance ethnology, linguistic anthropology – as well as fitness, publishing, construction management, human resources, and documentary filmmaking.
-In the meantime, I studied and performed with a West African drumming and dance group in the Boston area.
+I took a circuitous path to becoming a career counselor.
+After earning my B.A., I explored various “ologies” – psychology, sociology, dance ethnology, linguistic anthropology – as well as fitness, publishing, construction management, human resources, and documentary filmmaking.
+In the meantime, I performed with a West African drumming and dance group in the Boston area.

-Along the way, as I tried out different kinds of jobs and considered possible directions, I developed a set of criteria that I wanted met in my career.
-While working in an HR and accounting role at a startup tech company, I met with a career counselor and realized that her type of work might suit me.
+As I tried out different jobs and considered possible directions, I developed a set of criteria for what I wanted in my career.
+While working (unhappily) in an HR and accounting role at a startup tech company, I met with a career counselor and realized that her type of work might suit me.
 Soon after, I moved back to San Francisco and went to grad school.
-Besides counseling students and alumni at the Career Center since 2004, I have seen clients in private practice in San Francisco since 1999.
-I also teach yoga at a studio in San Francisco.

 What's the best career advice anyone has given you?

 - Being happy is more important than being “important.”

 - Follow your curiosity – if something piques your interest, look into it – you never know where it might lead you.

 Yoga (physical discipline and philosophy; I have my 200-hour yoga teaching certificate), dance, photography, other visual and performing arts, languages (besides French, I've studied Spanish, and Swahili, and learned a bit of Dagbani); spending time with family, our two cats, and close friends; helping working parents manage competing priorities.